With USD 200 mn fresh funding, Digit Insurance value soars to USD 3.5 bn in 1 year | Business

 Led by existing private equity investor Faering Capital and new investors Sequoia Capital India, IIFL Alternate Asset Managers and a few others, this USD 200 million is the biggest funding to date, founder-chairman Kamesh Goyal said on Friday.

-He said the valuation has grown almost five times in the past one year.
+He said the valuation has grown more than four-times since October 2019.
 This January, it was valued at USD 1.9 billion.
 In June 2017, it was valued only at USD 47 million, which doubled to USD 95 million by June 2018.
 Come March 2019, valuation jumped three-folds to USD 270 million and by October 2019, it commanded a valuation of USD 817 million.

 He said the entire capital will go into shoring up the solvency ratio, which stands at 200 per cent as against the regulatory mandate of 150 per cent.